 Earth Hour is an annual event in which people are asked to turn off their lights for

 1 hour to show their support for action on climate change.
 Residents are encouraged to take part in

 Earth Hour from 8:30pm–9:30pm.
 Go to www.wwf.ca/earthhour/ for more info.

 Help make Rideau Lakes a beautiful place to live by picking up roadside litter.
 Pitch-In bags are free to volunteers and can be obtained at the Township Office and Libraries or call the Office & arrange to have yours delivered on your collection day.
 Organize a group, plan a barbeque and make a day of it in your community.
 Email Amy to register your event

 PORTLAND TRANSFER STATION (PTS) :

-Is located at 4427H Old Kingston Rd, (north of the Village of Portland) and is
+Is located at 4427H Old Kingston Rd and is

 open Wednesdays & Saturdays from 8:00am–4:00pm.
 When visiting the PTS, Township policy requires you to sort and discard material in the proper locations.
 There are different areas for recycling, household wet waste, tires, scrap metal, electronics, construction material, brush/leaves etc. Eg. anything made of metal

 must go in the scrap metal bin.
 You are not permitted to toss it in the landfill pile.
 Tip: load your vehicle to follow the sorting requirements to help save time when you get there.
 Load your electronics, recycling and scrap metal near the back of the vehicle